KevinArmstrong-dev/Notes-Application/README.md

 Yargs : 17.0.1

 ## Setup
+To install it locally use npm

+'''

-cd notes-app/
+$cd notes-app/
-npm install
+$npm install
-npm start
+$npm start

 ## commands